awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/writing-with-agents.md

 ```

 `CSVTOJSON`
-Converts a record from delimiter separated format to JSON format\.
+Converts a record from delimiter\-separated format to JSON format\.

 ```
 {